jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     - `VAULTID` - Vault ID used for cold vault operations.
 If you are using a new vault, then generate a new uuid.
     - `SK` - Base64 private key for OSO functional user account
     - `FRONTEND_PLUGIN_IMAGE` - Frontend plugin image with sha256
-    - `SEED` - Passphrase used to optionally encrypt the data being transferred between {{site.data.keyword.hposc_short}} and Harmonize.
+    - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Harmonize.
 The passphrase must match with the backend.
     - `TOKEN_EXP` - Expiration time configured in Harmonize for the bearer token returned upon authentication
 1. Navigate to the `contracts` directory and generate the encrypted workload: